Fire services

 All types of gambling are illegal in Indonesia.

-Australians have lost large sums of money in card game scams run by organised gambling gangs, particularly in Bali.
-See Local laws
+Australians have lost money in card game scams run by organised gambling gangs, particularly in Bali.
+See Local laws.

-Some tourists have been robbed after taking new acquaintances back to their hotel rooms.
+Some tourists have been robbed or had drugs planted on them after taking new friends or acquaintances back to their hotel rooms.
 In some cases, their drinks were spiked.

-Before entering into an agreement or providing financial details:
+Before entering into an agreement or giving your financial details to anyone:

-Lone female travellers are at higher risk of crime.
+Lone female travellers are at a higher risk.

 Indonesia experiences natural disasters and severe weather, including: